anushkadesai077/Dimensional-Data-Modeling-University/README.md

 1) Brainstorm the real world requirements of the task
 2) Design a Dimensional Data Model of this problem (University course offerings model)
+3) Develop an ER diagram of the dimensional data model
+4) Implement this model by creating a SQL script to incorporte the designed database model